-- Check alerts for the volcano activity before you set off as the volcanoes in Parque Nacional Los Nevados have erupted in living memory – and with tragic consequences.
+- Check alerts for the volcano activity before you set off.
+The volcanoes in Parque Nacional Los Nevados have erupted in living memory – and with tragic consequences.
 Nevado del Ruiz currently has strict regulations due to its recent activity.
 It killed 23,000 people back in 1985 in what’s now called the Armero Tragedy.
-Visit the Servicio Geologico Colombiano website, or the Volcano Discovery website, the latter of which is written in English, for up-to-date information.
+Visit the Volcano Discovery website, which is written in English, for up-to-date information.

 - If there’s dense fog, wait it out.
 It’s not worth the risk.
 Hikers have been known to get lost.

-- If there’s been a lot of rain recently, try to wait until there’s been a couple of days of dry weather before starting out as the routes can be very muddy.
+- If there’s been a lot of rain recently, try to wait until there’s been a couple of days of dry weather before starting out.
+Routes can be very muddy.